Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Results

 This anisotropy of counterflow ST affects the trajectories of inertial particles, which are advected by such turbulence.
-We can visualise this qualitatively by including the positions of, say, $2000$ particles (shown via small yellow spheres) along with the isosurfaces, in Fig.\ref{fig:iso}, of the magnitude of the normal-fluid vorticity $|\omega_n|$.
-Clearly, in the case of counterflow ST at $T=1.65$K (third and fifth rows of Fig.~\ref{fig:iso}), the particles are drawn out, like these isosurfaces, along the direction ${\bf \widehat{U}}_{ns}$.
+We can visualise this qualitatively by including the positions of, say, $10000$ particles (shown via small white spheres) along with the isosurfaces, in Fig.\ref{fig:iso_surface}, of the magnitude of the normal-fluid vorticity $|\omega_n|$.
+Clearly, in the case of counterflow ST at $T=1.65$K ((c) of Fig.~\ref{fig:iso_surface}), particles form large clusters around large vortical structures and move principally along the direction $\widehat{\bf U}_{ns}$ of the counterflow velocity.

-In Subsection~\ref{subsec:ID_Increments} we obtain PDFs that quantify the statistics of inertial-particle displacement increments.
-In Subsection~\ref{subsec:FPAngles} we present CPDFs of the deviation angles between fluid and particle velocities.
+In Subsection~\ref{subsec:QR} we characterize the flow in the Eulerian frame by using joint PDFs (JPDFs) of the $Q$ and $R$ invariants of the velocity-gradient tensor.
+In Subsection~\ref{subsec:ID_Increments} we obtain the angle $\Theta$ that quantifies the statistics of inertial-particle displacement increments.
 Subsection~\ref{subsec:Trajectories} is devoted to a characteriation of the statistical properties of the geometry of particle trajectories.
-Subsection~\ref{subsec:Persistence} contains our studiy of persistence-time PDFs.
 In Subsection~\ref{subsec:Irreversibility}, we characterize the irreversibility of 3D HVBK turbulence.
-In Subsection~\ref{subsec:First-passage} we compute the PDFs of first-passage times for inertial particles in 3D HVBK turbulence.
-We end with Subsection~\ref{subsec:Lagrangian} in which we examine the multiscaling of velocity structure functions along particle trajectories.
-In all these Subsections we compare and contrast our results for coflow ST and counterflow ST; we also examine the dependence of these results on the non-dimensionalized counterflow velocity $\widetilde{U}_{ns} = |{\bf U}_{ns}|/u_T^n$, where $u_T^n = \sqrt{\langle|{\bf u}_n|^2\rangle}$ and the angular brackets denote the average over the turbulent, but statistically steady, state of the 3D HVBK system.
+In all these Subsections we compare and contrast our results for coflow ST and counterflow ST; we also examine the dependence of some of the results on the non-dimensionalized counterflow velocity $\widetilde{U}_{ns} = |{\bf U}_{ns}|/u_T^n$, where $u_T^n = \sqrt{\langle|{\bf u}_n|^2\rangle}$ and the angular brackets denote the average over the turbulent, but statistically steady, state of the 3D HVBK system.
+Figure~\ref{fig:steady_kinetic} in the Appendix shows the time series of the volume-averaged energy, $E(t)= \sum_{k_{\parallel}}E_{k_{\parallel}} + \sum_{k_{\perp}}E_{k_{\perp}}$, in the statistically steady state for run {\bf R1}; here $E_{k_{\parallel}}$ and $E_{k_{\perp}}$ are defined in Eqs.\ref{eq:spectra}.